“How can you know where you’re going

 The (unfortunate) shadow of politics

 Since about 2016, I’ve noticed another troubling dimension to their cultural disconnect.
 As the mainstream media’s portrayal of China has grown increasingly negative, there’s a subtle shift in my sons’ attitude toward things “Chinese”.
-There’s a slight distancing from because it’s not “cool.”
+There’s a slight distancing from it because it’s not “cool.”

 It is unfortunate that our ancestral homeland was often cast as the other, the competitor, the threat.